SOFR Full Form-Secured Overnight Financing Rate

 SOFR is a risk-free benchmark interest rate that represents the cost of borrowing cash overnight, collateralized by U.S. Treasury securities.
 Unlike LIBOR, which relied on bank estimates, SOFR is based on actual market transactions, making it more transparent and reliable.

-Secured by U.S. Treasury Securities: Ensures stability and low risk.
+- Secured by U.S. Treasuries: Ensures stability and low risk.

-Overnight Rate: Reflects daily market activity in short-term borrowing.
+- Overnight Rate: Reflects daily short-term borrowing activity.

-Transaction-Based: Calculated using actual repo transactions, enhancing accuracy.
+- Transaction-Based: Calculated using actual repo transactions for accuracy.

-Administered by the Federal Reserve Bank of New York: Ensures regulatory oversight and credibility.
+- Federal Reserve Oversight: Administered by the Federal Reserve Bank of New York for credibility.

 How is SOFR Calculated?